 apiVersion: v1 kind: Pod metadata: name: private-pod # name of the pod spec: containers: - name: example-container image: mercy30/private-image # a private image in Docker Hub ports: - containerPort: 80 imagePullSecrets: - name: auth-token

 Apply this pod to your Kubernetes cluster using the command below:

 Confirm if your pod is running without errors:

 If you have the below output, then your Kubernetes cluster was able to pull the image from your Dockerhub private repository using the

 .docker/config.json file which contains the authentication credentials for your DockerHub registry.

-.docker/config.json file, and pulling the image using the
+.docker/config.json file and the